grame-cncm/faustide/README.md

 - evaluating a heavy DSP program may hang the IDE, which will stay in this state even if you open it again, if the **Real-time Compile** checkbox was set.
 You can deactivate the checkbox by opening the IDE with the `https://faustide.grame.fr/?realtime_compile=0` URL
 - MIDI is only working in Chrome and Firefox
-- a bug in the Safari/Webkit implementation (see https://bugs.webkit.org/show_bug.cgi?id=220038) makes the AudioWorklet mode fail or behave incorrectly.
-You'll have to use the old ScriptProcessor mode for now
 - the **ExpressVPN** browser extension runs a background loop when "Not Connected" which causes any instantiated FaustUI element to fail after a few seconds.
 Disabling the extension will solve this problem (not tested on Safari)
 - some users report random problems when exporting the code, like missing labels when exporting on osx/coreaudio-qt.
 Clearing the browser's cache and cookies can fix the issue